cargo-bsp/cargo-bsp/README.md

 ## Status

-Currently, the server handles the most crucial requests and is functional with the [Build Server Protocol plugin](https://lp.jetbrains.com/new-bazel-plugin/#install) in IntelliJ IDEA.
+Currently, the server handles the most crucial requests and is functional with the [Build Server Protocol plugin](https://plugins.jetbrains.com/plugin/20329-build-server-protocol) in IntelliJ IDEA (compatible with version 2023.2.0-nightly.53-50b007f).

 The server supports the following actions: